 Electricity

+Repair Category 2

-Repair category 2 Notes The electrical system is on semi modern lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.

 Gas

-Repair category 1
+Repair Category 1

-Notes In the interest of safety all gas appliances should be checked by a Gas Safe
+Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-Registered Engineer.